 Since nylon has such a unique durability to flexibility ratio, it is often used for functional 3D printed parts.
 Think of prosthetics, medical equipment, connectors and living hinges.

-Nylon has its own distinct advantages:
+Nylon has its own distinct pros and cons:

-- It is very durable.
+- Nylon is very resilient and durable.

-- Nylon also has an excellent strength to flexibility ratio.
+- Excellent strength to flexibility ratio.

 - UV resistant and higher chemical resistance than PLA or ABS.

 - Nylon is very sensitive to moisture and must be kept dry.